Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 where $*$ denotes element-wise matrix multiplication.
 Note that the defined objective score here is agnostic to the presence of outliers, which is a common protocol used in existing works.
 Specifically, for a traditional affinity matrix as used in previous works, its elements are set non-negative, and thus the solver generally aims to match node correspondences as many as possible.

-To test the performance of RGM in solving the QAP problem, we also conduct experiments on the well-known QAPLIB dataset.
-For the problem instances in QAPLIB, the goal is to minimize the objective score.
+We also conduct experiments on the well-known QAPLIB dataset.
+For the problem instances on QAPLIB, the goal is to minimize the objective score.
 Besides, the ground truth solution is supposed unknown due to its NP-hard nature.
 Therefore, we use the gap between the score of the predicted solution and the optimal score provided in the benchmark which is continuously updated by uploaded new best solutions, as the metric:

 Note that in the QAP test, there is no outlier issue, and our solver purely optimizes the objective score, by matching all the nodes.